cyrilschreiber3/homelab-arch-public/naming convention.md

 ## ID
 The ID is a double-digit incrementing number to identify devices when multiple of them have the same role or service.
+For a VIP, the ID is the combination of the first and last node ID